SciTools/iris/docs/src/userguide/interpolation_and_regridding.rst

 method.
 This method expects two arguments:

  #. the sample points to interpolate, and
- #. the second argument being the interpolation scheme to use.
+ #. the interpolation scheme to use.

 The result is a new cube, interpolated at the sample points.